johnivanpuayap/100-days-of-code/Day 17/README.md

 ## Progress
+ - Completed Day 19 of 100 Days of Python
- - Finished Sets lesson in Python Intermediate on Sololearn
+ - Completed Collection Types Section of Python Intermediate on Sololearn